Iboatwright/terror-turret/pi/README.md

 There are a number of configuration options available.
 The two primary config files (post-install) are `/usr/share/${project_name}/turretManagerConfig.py` and `/usr/share/${project_name}/uv4l-config.conf`.
 Where ${project_name}
 defaults to __terror-turret__.
-These files can be editted by hand or using the `turret` commandline tool.
+These files can be edited by hand or using the `turret` commandline tool.

 ### turretManagerConfig.py